HomeBlogPricingCareersDocsGitHubSlack community

 ELEVENLABS_API_KEY=PASTE_YOUR_ELEVENLABS_API_KEY_HERE

 The summarization step uses Gemini through the google-genai client.
-The cleaned article text is passed to the gemini-2.5-flash model with a prompt designed to generate a concise, podcast-style script.
-Input size is intentionally limited to remain compatible with free or low-tier usage.
+Cleaned article text is passed to the gemini-2.5-flash model with a prompt designed to generate a concise, podcast-style script.
+Input size is intentionally limited for compatibility with free or low-tier usage.

-Gemini is used strictly as an external inference service, while Tensorlake manages execution, orchestration, and data flow between functions.
+Gemini serves strictly as an external inference service, while Tensorlake manages execution, orchestration, and data flow between functions.

 @function(secrets=["GEMINI_API_KEY"])